How to Get a Job as a School Counselor

 What is the Job Like?

-Most counselors work in a private office in the school, to encourage students to visit and speak freely.
-And Smith says, "You never know when a child walks into your door what type of issues they're bringing with them - what issues might be a barrier of learning for them."
-For that reason, a counselor's stress level can vary day to day.
-At times, in fact, the job can be very intense, particularly as most school counselors consider their profession a calling and feel emotionally invested in the students they see.
-"Counselors aren't taking home papers to grade," says Smith, "but they are taking home the kids in their hearts."
+Counselors often work in a private office in a school building, to encourage students to visit and speak freely.
+Says Smith: “You never know when a child walks into your door what type of issues they’re bringing with them — what issues might be a barrier of learning for them.”
+For that reason, a counselor’s stress level can vary from day to day.
+At times, the job can be very intense, particularly as most school counselors consider their profession a calling and feel emotionally invested in their students.
+“Counselors aren’t taking home papers to grade,” says Smith, “but they are taking home the kid in their hearts.”